temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 In the Temporal Python SDK, Workflow Definitions contain the `@workflow.defn` decorator and the method invoked for the Workflow is decorated with `@workflow.run`.

-Create a new file called `workflows.py` to create the `SendEmailWorkflow` class and define its attributes.
+Create a new file called `workflows.py` to set the `SendEmailWorkflow` class and define its attributes.

 ```bash
 nano workflows.py